p-hzamora/FluentValidation/docs/built-in-validators.md

 * `{PropertyValue}` – Current value of the property
 * `{PropertyPath}` - The full path of the property

-Note that there is an additional overload for `Must` that also accepts an instance of the parent object being validated.
+Note that there is an additional overload for `must` that also accepts an instance of the parent object being validated.
 This can be useful if you want to compare the current property with another property from inside the predicate:

 ```
-rule_for(lambda customer: customer.Surname).Must((customer, lambda surname): surname != customer.Forename)
+rule_for(lambda customer: customer.Surname).must((customer, lambda surname): surname != customer.Forename)
 ```

 Note that in this particular example, it would be better to use the cross-property version of `NotEqual`.